sqlancer/sqlancer/README.md

 ## Reducing a Bug

 After finding a bug, it is useful to produce a minimal test case before reporting the bug, to save the DBMS developers' time and effort.
 For many test cases, [C-Reduce](https://embed.cs.utah.edu/creduce/) does a great job.
-In addition, we have been working on a SQL-specific reducer, which we plan to release soon.

 ## Found Bugs